-A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions.
-An increase or decrease of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase or decrease each of cash and cash equivalents, working capital, total assets and total stockholders' equity on a pro forma as adjusted basis by approximately \$ million, assuming no change in the assumed initial public offering price per share and after deducting the estimated underwriting discounts and commissions.
+The pro forma as adjusted balance sheet data give further effect to the sale by us of shares of our common stock in this offering at an assumed initial public offering price of per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase or decrease in the assumed initial public offering price of the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash, cash equivalents and investments, working capital, total assets and total stockholders' equity by approximately million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the difference of the price range set for the set of the set of the price of the price range set for the price of the price of the price range set for the price of the price of the price range set for the price of the price of the price range set for the price of the pr (3) same and after deducting the estimated underwriting discourts and commissions.
+An increase or decrease of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase or decrease each of cash, cash equivalents and investments, working capital, total assets and total stockholders' equity on a pro forma as adjusted basis by approximately \$ million, assuming no change in the assumed initial public offering price per share and after deducting the estimated underwriting discounts and commissions.